Staples Inc.: The "Easy Button"

+The Staples Sno-Bot

 The Staples Sno-Bot was an advertising character that appeared in the United States, in television and print advertising during the Christmas seasons from 1995 until 2001.

 The Sno-Bot was a robot shaped like a snowman who refuses to let go of the inkjet printer he has fallen in love with.
 After the printer is wrestled from his grasp, the robot utters a monotone "Weeping.
 Weeping."
 He is consoled by a Staples employee who offers him a surge protector or a computer mouse (depending on the ad) instead.

-The robot's "Weeping.
-Weeping." catchphrase briefly became a popular meme on the Internet, and the ad itself was parodied in a 2002 Christmas advertisement for Dell Computers, in which a robot hassles a shopper (including striking him with a candy cane) when he attempts to purchase a PC at an unnamed office supplies retailer.
+Back-to-school

 Another advertisement style is used during its annual back-to-school campaign, in which the Christmas song "It's the Most Wonderful Time of the Year" is played while a father joyously shops for school supplies for his sullen-faced children, used for several years from 1995 until 2005.